Types of Sugar

 Energy and the Body

 Proteins gift to the body is generally not as a source of energy.
-Protein is however extremely important because almost every part of our body is made up of protein.
-Our bodies are constantly building and breaking down so our bodies are constantly using protein.
-Proteins contribute amino acids to the body and amino acids are needed by the body to build strong muscles, create and repair cells, and to produce antibodies to fight disease.
-Remember your heart and lungs are muscles.
+Protein is, however, extremely important because almost every part of our body is made up of protein.
+Our bodies are constantly building and breaking down, so they are constantly using protein.
+Proteins contribute amino acids to the body, and amino acids are needed by the body to build strong muscles, create and repair cells, and produce antibodies to fight disease.
+Remember, your heart and lungs are muscles.
 The protein that is not converted to amino acids is converted to glucose or glycogen.

 Fats provide some energy to the body (usually as a stored form of energy) as well as providing the body with some padding to insulate our organs and nerves.
-Fats also provide the body with fatty acids.
+These fats also provide the body with fatty acids.
 Remember, fat provides the most calories per gram, twice the amount of calories carbohydrates and proteins do.
-Even though they are broken down into fatty acids and glucose, it takes the body alot longer to break them down and while the body is breaking down the fat, the body continues to search for carbohydrates and glycogen to get its energy.
+Even though they are broken down into fatty acids and glucose, it takes the body a lot longer to break them down and while the body is breaking down the fat, the body continues to search for carbohydrates and glycogen to get its energy.

-What happens to the protein, fat, and carbohydrates we don't use right away for energy.
-Remember, protein is converted to amino acids and glucose and fat is converted to fatty acids and glucose, and carbohydrates are converted to glucose.
-Well all the glucose that is not used is converted to glycogen and stored in our liver and our muscles for further use.
-The glycogen stored in the liver is used for energy for the body and the glycogen stored in our muscles is used by our muscles.
-Once our liver and muscles are full of glycogen, our body turns the rest of the glucose to fat!
+What happens to the protein, fat, and carbohydrates we don’t use right away for energy?
+Remember, protein is converted to amino acids and glucose.
+Fat is converted to fatty acids and glucose, and carbohydrates are converted to glucose.
+Well, all the glucose that is not used is converted to glycogen and stored in our liver and our muscles for further use.
+The glycogen stored in the liver is used for energy for the body.
+The glycogen stored in our muscles is used by our muscles.
+Once our liver and muscles are full of glycogen, our body turns the rest of the glucose into fat!

 Sugar Cake Yummmm

-I couldn't find any studies or evidence that eating regular old table sugar spikes your insulin rate, or that it causes cancer or obesity or any other illness for that matter other than tooth decay.
-I did however, find scientific research showing that most of the sugar substitutes like high fructose corn syrup and the sugars found in many processed foods is the cause for several of these health issues.
+I couldn’t find any studies or evidence that eating regular old table sugar spikes your insulin rate.
+Not even studies that it causes cancer or obesity or any other illness for that matter other than tooth decay.
+I did, however, find scientific research showing that most of the sugar substitutes like high fructose corn syrup and the sugars found in many processed foods is the cause for several of these health issues.
+Think about the various types of sugar you may be consuming.